Make-School-Courses/-ARCHIVE-SPD-1.4-Testing-and-Architecture/Lessons/Lesson2.md

 Be ready next class period with a function you wrote in your intensive project.
 We'll be diving deep to solving real-world problems hands-on during next class's Pseudocode Lab!

+### Add Deliverable to Course Tracker

+Add a link to the code you want to re-architect via pseudocode in the [Progress Tracker](https://docs.google.com/spreadsheets/d/12DDJDz73An4knCUSQMOLK0EBQD-jzM90Z1PauibzADY/edit#gid=136456159).
+Dani will follow up and review the code before the next class period, and will be messaging anyone who didn't complete the deliverable at 5pm today!

 ### Credits

 **Code Complete**, *Part 9 & 21*